jasminabihel/books-and-coffee/README.md

 # *Books & Coffee: The Perfect Blend for Book Lovers!*

-Books&Coffee is a site for book lovers based in Gothenborg, Sweden.
+Books&Coffee is a site for book lovers based in Gothenburg, Sweden.
 This site is directed to book lovers that want to meet in person and enjoy a cup of coffee and cake.
-Books&Coffee site has times for weekly meetings and a sign up sheet that makes it easier for book lovers to find likeminded individuals.
+Books&Coffee site has times for weekly meetings and a sign up sheet that makes it easier for book lovers to find like-minded individuals.

 ![alttext](doc/img/amiresonsive.png)